 Should you buy new or preowned this time?
 A quick comparison of new vs. used auto loans can be a useful part of that decision-making process.
 After all, if you’re committing to a financing contract for a number of years, you’ll want to make sure it works for you and you’re comfortable with things like interest rate, monthly payment and what you’ll end up paying for the vehicle in total.
 Read through the advantages of each type of loan, below, to understand which may suit you best, and learn how RoadLoans customers enjoy more control in the car-buying process.

-Advantages of buying a new car and new car loans
+Advantages of new car loans

-Advantages of buying a used car and used car loans
+Advantages of used car loans

-Apply for a new or used car loan online.
+Apply for a new or used car loan and get an instant decision.